-If you smell gas or are worried about gas safety, call the national gas emergency number at any time, day or night and you will be put through to a trained operator who will take all the details.
+If you smell gas or are worried about gas safety, call the National Gas Emergency number at any time, day or night.

 - DO open doors and windows to ventilate the property